asynkron/gam-web/src/docs/dotnet/Routers.md

 Routers can be used inside or outside of an actor, and you can manage the routees yourself or use a self contained router actor with configuration capabilities, and can also [resize dynamically](#dynamically-resizable-pools) under load.

-ProtoAct comes with several useful routers you can choose right out of the box, according to your application's needs.
+Proto.Actor comes with several useful routers you can choose right out of the box, according to your application's needs.
 But it is also possible to create your own.

 > **Note:**<br/>
 > In general, any message sent to a router will be forwarded to one of its routees, but there is one exception.